 In this situation, you have each cab connected to opposite poles of double pole toggle switches.
 If the toggle is thrown one way, Cab A controls the train in that block.
 If it's thrown the other way, Cab B controls the train in that block.

-With this set up, you can now have 2 operators each controlling his/her own train on the same layout.
+With this set up, you can now have 2 operators each controlling his/her own train in different blocks on the same layout.
 The simplest example of this would be to have one person doing all the switching and setting up consists in the freight yard while another person is running his train on the mainline.

 If you have a large layout, you could potentially add more cabs and more operators to control different parts of the layout; and you could add rotary switches to dial in which cab is controlling a certain block.

-Also with larger layouts, it is helpful to use “walkaround” throttles or cabs, so the operator can follow his train around the layout.
+Also with larger layouts, it is helpful to use “walkaround” throttles or cabs, so the operator (engineer) can follow his train around the layout.
 In this instance it might be useful to have the toggle switches placed in appropriate areas on the fascia corresponding to the area in which s/he is working (small sub-control panels).

 a) power up a panel light to tell the chief dispatcher where your train is, or